nemo-cluster/jumphost/README.md

   shell: /bin/bash      # defaults to /sbin/nologin, only admin should be able to login
   group: wheel          # sudo group (should only be used for admin user)
   state: present        # present creates, absent deletes user
-  # add one or more keys seperated with newline
+  # add one or more keys
   key:
     - 'ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAAB... user1-home'
     - 'ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAAB... user1-work'